Tamsyn Challenger: Radio and television

 Tamsyn Challenger has written and produced programmes for BBC Radio 4 and BBC World Service, has been featured on BBC Two's The Review Show, BBC Two's Edinburgh Nights with Nish Kumar, BBC World Service Arts Hour, BBC Radio 4's Woman's Hour.
 Internationally, she has been featured on The Netherlands' Nieuwsuur and KRO De Wandeling.

+Challenger has been an invited speaker at the Women Of The World Festival, UAL, RHUL, Glasgow, Oxford and Cambridge Universities.
+She's made documentary for the BBC, My Male Muse, with poet Clare Pollard being chosen for Radio 4's "Pick of the Year".